dshawul/NebulaSEM/README.md

 A testing script `test.sh` is provided.
 By default it runs the lid-driven test case under `examples/cavity` using the binaries installed with the `make install` command.

-To run a test case, set the binary folder of the installation directory in `test.sh` and execute the script specifying the number of MPI ranks, if greater than, 1 and the test case name.
+To run a test case, execute the `test.sh` script specifying the number of MPI ranks, if greater than, 1 and the test case name.

     ./test.sh -n 2 -c examples/atmo/advection-leveque/bubble

+If the binaries are installed other than `$PWD/bin`, pass the installation location to it using the `--bin-path` option

+    ./test.sh -n 2 --bin-path /usr/local/bin -c examples/atmo/advection-leveque/bubble

-The path to the test case should point to the grid file, in this case `bubble` not to the directory itself.
+The path to the test case should point to the grid file, in this case `bubble`, not to the directory itself.

     Usage: ./test.sh [options]

-       -n,--np       Number of processors to use.
+       -n,--np       Number of MPI processes to launch.
        -c,--case     Path to grid file name that is under a test case directory.
        -b,--bin-path Path to binaries: mesh, prepare and solvers.
        -s,--steps    Number of time steps, which overwrites the one in control file.
        -h,--help     Display this help message.

 #### Lid-driven cavity flow